 • get access to a private rental database

 • estimate the costs of bond, rent, utilities and maintenance

 • understand your rights and responsibilities as a tenant.

 Cost of Living

 It is important to know the cost of living (accommodation, food, travel, etc.) before you move to Australia.
-Before making any decision, you need to make this as a major part of your planning so that you can live comfortably and within your budget, while you study with CIC.
+Before making any decision, you need to make this a major part of your planning so that you can live comfortably and within your budget while you study at CIC.

 For further details on the cost of living in Melbourne, please click the link below: